debraysimon/tpxle-doc/docs/AbeewayRefGuide/downlink-messages/operational-mode-configuration/readme.md

 -   4- Activity tracking
 -   5- Off mode

+**Persistence**
+This configuration is initially modified in the device RAM in order to minimize number of flash writes in case of multiple concatenated commands.
+After 5 seconds, the last RAM configuration (including any other changes from remote or CLI commands) is saved to flash and will be used if the device resets.

 **Example**

  Changing the operating mode to "motion track" (01) with an ack token of 3: 0x020301.